MicrosoftDocs/quantum-docs/articles/user-guide/libraries/chemistry/concepts/second-quantization.md

     SpinOrbital spinOrbital1 = tuple;
 ```

-This means that we can formally think of the basis for both the spin and spatial part of the wave function as $\psi_{0} \cdots \psi_{2N-1}$ where each of the indices now is an enumeration of a $(j,\sigma)$.
+This means that you can formally think of the basis for both the spin and spatial part of the wave function as $\psi_{0} \cdots \psi_{2N-1}$ where each of the indices now is an enumeration of a $(j,\sigma)$.
 One possible enumeration is $g(j,\sigma) = j+N\sigma'$.
 Another possible enumeration is $h(j,\sigma) = 2*j + \sigma$.
-The quantum chemistry library can use these conventions, and the spin-orbitals in such an encoding can be instantiated as follows.
+The quantum chemistry library can use these conventions, and the spin-orbitals in such an encoding can be instantiated as follows:

 ```csharp
     // Let us use the spin orbital created in the previous snippet.